nicnosis/iu-courses/j360/web-syllabus.md

 ## Policies

 ### Attendance
 Students should make a serious effort to attend every lecture.
-A repeated pattern of absence or tardiness will result in a deduction of points from your participation grade.
+While attendance is not taken, I believe **attendance is the strongest guarantor of success** in this course.

 Course material is cumulative in nature and class periods are used to develop programming skills and work on projects.
-As such, **attendance is the strongest guarantor of success** in this course.

-Students are allowed **two unexcused absences** per semester.
-Additional absences will deduct points.
+You will also miss out on quizzes and participation activities if you miss class.

 ### Lost Data
 You are responsible for keeping backups/duplicates of your files.
 As an IU student, you should have access to a Box account.
 You can also use Google Drive or GitHub to maintain copies of your files.
 Losing your files is not an excuse for late or incomplete work.

+I **highly recommend** getting a [Box](https://uits.iu.edu/box) account.
+It is free, helps you to stay organized, and most importantly provides **backups** for your files.

 ### Food and Drink in Class
 Sorry, they are not permitted.